Quick Answer

 Classify urgency with evidence, not stress.
 Before you pick a filing path, answer these four questions in writing and keep proof for each one.

-A filing notice, appointment notice, contract condition, or similar document should define the real date or window.
-If a live authority rule sets the timing, record it here: Add current threshold after verification.
+A filing notice, appointment notice, contract condition, adviser record, or similar document should define the real date or window.
+If a live authority rule sets the timing, verify the exact date or window from the official authority source before using it.

 State the specific consequence: minor admin rework, delayed onboarding, or a blocked visa, contract, or registration step.